lianghx-319/ChatGPT.nvim/README.md

    an executable that returns the API key via stdout.
 1. Setting it via an environment variable called `$OPENAI_API_KEY`.

-- Custom OpenAI API host

-In some countries, it is too hard to accessing OpenAI, setup your custom API host following this way:

-1. Setting it via an environment variable called `$OPENAI_API_HOST`.
+Custom OpenAI API host with the configuration option `api_host_cmd` or environment variable called `$OPEN_API_HOST`.
+It's useful if you can access OpenAI driectly

 ```lua
 -- Packer